coatyio/coaty-js/docs/man/developer-guide.md

 ### Coaty broker for development

-For Coaty development and testing purposes, the framework includes the Mosca MQTT broker.
+For Coaty development and testing purposes, the framework includes the [Aedes](https://www.npmjs.com/package/aedes) MQTT broker.
 In your own application projects, you can also use this broker for development and testing.

-As a prerequisite, add the npm modules `mosca` and `rxjs` as dependencies to your project's package.json and install them.
-The module version should correspond with the version of same modules specified in the `coaty` framework package definition as peer dependencies.

 > Note: You should **not** use this broker in a production system.
-Instead, use a
+Instead, use
-> high-performance MQTT broker of your choice (such as VerneMQ, HiveMQ, Mosquitto,
+> a high-performance MQTT broker of your choice (such as VerneMQ, HiveMQ,
-> or Crossbar.io WAMP router).
+> Mosquitto, or Crossbar.io WAMP router).

 The broker script provides the following options: